Minnetonka High School VANTAGE students compete in ‘Shark Tank’ competition

 VANTAGE is a yearlong program for juniors and seniors.
 Students meet for the first few hours of school, where they are given a more hands-on learning experience in their given field.

-The current areas of study include business analytics, global business, design and marketing, digital journalism, food science, health care and sports science, project-based engineering and Ppsychology of learning.
+The current areas of study include business analytics, global business, design and marketing, digital journalism and health care science.

 All of the students have a mentor whose profession is in the field the students are studying.